 Quiet Protection—Microsoft Security Essentials doesn't get in your way.
 It runs quietly in the background and schedules a scan when your computer is most likely idle.
 You only see alerts when you need to take action.

-MSE is absolutely free and can be used in Windows XP, Vista and Windows 7.
+MSE is absolutely free and can be used in Windows Vista and Windows 7.
 Both 32-bit and 64-bit versions are supported.

 You should uninstall other antivirus software already running on your PC before installing Microsoft Security Essentials.
 Running more than one antivirus program at the same time can potentially cause conflicts that affect PC performance.